aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

 -   Configure a disconnected mirror registry for use in the cluster.

     !!! note
         If you want to deploy Operators to the spoke clusters, you must also add them to this registry.
-See Mirroring an Operator catalog for more information.
-    If you want to deploy Operators to the spoke clusters, you must also add them to this registry.
 See [Mirroring an Operator catalog](https://docs.openshift.com/container-platform/4.9/operators/admin/olm-restricted-networks.html#olm-mirror-catalog_olm-restricted-networks) for more information.

 <!-- -->